kentcdodds/old-kentcdodds.com/content/blog/application-state-management-with-react/index.md

 [![Edit React Codesandbox](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/4qzj73lozx?fontsize=14&hidenavigation=1&module=%2Fsrc%2F03-context.js&moduleview=1)

+> NOTE: That particular code example is VERY contrived and I would NOT recommend
+> you reach for context to solve this specific scenario.
+Please read
+> [Prop Drilling](/blog/prop-drilling) to get a better sense for why prop
+> drilling isn't necessarily a problem and is often desirable.
+Don't reach for
+> context too soon!

 And what's cool about this approach is that we could put all the logic for common ways to update the state in our `useContext` hook (or directly in context if you want I guess):